-7 Site licence
+6 Site licence

-Private sites must be licensed by the local authority.
+Privately owned sites must be licensed by the local authority and operate to particular Model Standards, with respect to lay-out and the provision of facilities, services and equipment.
 Sites owned by the local authority do not have to be licensed but should operate to similar standards.
 A licence is only issued if the park has planning permission.
 A copy of the licence must be displayed on the park notice board where it can easily be seen.
 The licence should state whether: